Published: Nov 11, 2014

 A few years after she recorded “Blue,” Joni Mitchell came to one of my parties.
-She was a pleasure to chat with — I was not a fan, and so was not struck dumb by her unexpected appearance.
+She was a pleasure to chat with — I wasn’t a fan, and so wasn’t struck dumb by her unexpected appearance.

 What?
 Not a fan?
 My Lord, Joni Mitchell was huge back then.
 Everybody listened to her!
 Everybody revered her!